 Entities enable you to use records from the UiPath Data Service, a centralized data modelling and storage service.
 Entities are available for import in Studio v2020.8 and up, and can be used in automation processes that collect, update, and pass data to other processes.
-All project types and templates within Studio and testing projects available in Studio Pro can be used for importing and working with such business objects.
+All project types can be used for importing and working with such business objects.

 A modern robot must be created in the Orchestrator instance on the tenant where the Data Service is enabled.